 Continue reading “The Nightmare In Your Sleep – Mara (2018)”

-“Romina” by Diego Cohen is a true red herring of bad movies of 2018.
+Romina (2018) by Diego Cohen is a true red herring of bad movies of 2018.
 Unusual, remarkable pile of crap.
 When I see that the director of a film is also its executive producer, writer and even composer (!), I … Continue reading Romina (2018) – The Netflix Worst Undertaking Yet

 A black community’s ode to the oppressing government written by a white person.
 What could go wrong?